cleterrier/pypline/README.md

 A pipeline for spectral demixing SMLM adapted for two-camera setups (like the Abbelight SAFe360).

 You need to have PSF calibration files prepared (either from SMAP or ui-PSF).
 Then for every pair of image stacks (obtained from the two cameras) inside a folder, it automates the following steps:
-1. Fitting of each side independently using spline fitting from the PSF calibrations.
+1. Fitting of each side (R and T) independently using spline fitting from the PSF calibrations.
 2. Calculation of the transform between channels from step 1 data.
 3. Global fitting using GlobLoc (with the individual fitting from step 1 as seed), with either fixed ratios (performs channel assignment) or free ratios (channel assignment has to be done downstream of the pipeline using the calculated ratios).
 4. RCC and COMET drift correction (COMET has to be installed separately)